Dr. Dubin Treats Anxiety without Medication

 Article from the PalisadianPost by Sue Pascoe

-Parents with children and teens who suffer from depression and anxiety often search for an alternate to drug therapy.
+This is also the same for parents with children and teens who suffer from depression and anxiety as they often search for an alternative to drug therapy.
+Some families look into how ordering from https://shiva.buzz/ would be able to help their teenager (as long as they’re above legal age) whereas others may look to other treatments like LENS.
 LENS (Low Energy Neurofeedback System) is one of the avenues available not only for youth, but adults as well.

 Dr. David Dubin, who utilized LENS at his private practice in West Los Angeles, explains that for a fraction of a second, a tiny electromagnetic signal (1/300th of that emitted by a cell phone) is delivered to the brain.
 This effectively is like a reset or reboot button for the brain.

 “Since it is such a low dose, and addresses the brain in its own electromagnetic language, it causes a slight fluctuation in brainwaves,” says Dubin, who admits, “But I’m not sure why it works.”

 Dubin says that LENS was first discovered in 1993-1994 and that there are only 600 practioners in the world, only a dozen in the United States and he is one of four in Los Angeles.

 A Palisadian-Post reporter visited Dubin in his West Los Angeles office.
 A clip is put on both ears and a small round magnet-like sensor on the forehead.
 One’s brainwaves appear on the computer screen.
 Within a few seconds the treatment is over.

 “You don’t have to believe in it, you don’t have to bond with a therapist, you don’t have to like it,” Dubin says.
 “But it still works.”

 For the rest of the day, this reporter felt happier, but spoke to Dubin and expressed reservations about whether it was the treatment or another external source.